near/node-docs/docs/validator/compile-and-run-a-node.md

 #### 8. Create a wallet {#create-wallet}
 - TestNet: https://wallet.testnet.near.org/
+>Node: this wallet is deprecated in favor of other wallets (i.e https://app.mynearwallet.com/) and near-cli will be updated soon to reflect this.

 #### 9. Authorize Wallet Locally
 A full access key needs to be installed locally to be able transactions via NEAR-CLI.